Compassionate Care for Small Miracles

 With the Level III designation, St. Rose has the ability to treat critically ill newborns who are premature or who suffer from respiratory distress, cardiac disease, congenital anomalies, multi-system organ failure and other problems – while they stay close to their mother.

-St. Rose Dominican Hospitals is the area's only Children's Miracle Network hospital.
+Dignity Health-St. Rose Dominican is the area's only Children's Miracle Network hospital.

-St. Rose Dominican Hospitals partnered with Children's Miracle Network in January 2005.
-Since then, 100 percent of every dollar raised in southern Nevada goes to St. Rose Dominican Hospitals' NICU and Pediatric Centers to provide equipment, charity care, and health education for children.
+Dignity Health-St. Rose Dominican partnered with Children's Miracle Network in January 2005.
+Since then, 100 percent of every dollar raised in southern Nevada goes to the St. Rose NICU and Pediatric Centers to provide equipment, charity care, and health education for children.

 To learn more about Children's Miracle Network, click here.